rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 ### House <span style="color:#00b050">Julii</span> *(jool-ee-aye)*
 Father Janus Julii
 	Leader and helmsman of the guild and the family.
-Mother Dianne Julii
+Mother Dianne Julii - <span style="color:#c00000">contract to be killed by Aorta for an undetermined amount of gold</span>
-	Head of acquisition for the whole guild.
+	Head of acquisition of new business for the whole guild.
 Deciding vote on family matters.
 Daughter Iris Julii
+	Head of

-Son Leto Julii - contract to be killed by Aorta 250gp
+Son Leto Julii - <span style="color:#c00000">contract to be killed by Aorta 250gp</span>
 	Head of Research and notorious party boy.
 Commonly travels to different places to party.

 ### -<span style="color:#00b050">The Fleshcrafter's Guild </span>